National Fashion Retailer

 National Retailer's Director of Supply Chain Logistics

 For the last decade, the retailer has relied on AFS Parcel Audit to identify and track discrepancies in their parcel shipping invoices—and recover eligible refunds.
-When billing errors occur, AFS finds the discrepancy, communicates the amount to FedEx and sends a remittance to the retailer to short pay rather than waiting for a refund.
+When billing errors occur, AFS finds the discrepancy, communicates the amount to the carrier and sends a remittance to the retailer to short pay rather than waiting for a refund.

 Every week, AFS provides the retailer with reports that contain package level detail and audit findings.
 The retailer then scrutinizes these reports and provides the information to their executive committee for review.